neufeld/AXIOME3/README.md

 For vim users, do the following steps...

 <br />
-a) Press Esc button however many times you want (just to make sure you are not in some weird mode).
+...a) Press Esc button however many times you want (just to make sure you are not in some weird mode).
 2-3 times should suffice.

-b) Press o (lowercase alphabet 'o').
+...b) Press o (lowercase alphabet 'o').
 This should add a new line, and you will be able to type now.

-c) Add the following lines
+...c) Add the following lines

 ```
 # Temporary PATH variable to access Jackson's script